Egg Freezing Guide: Benefits, Process & Best Age Egg Freezing Guide: Benefits, Process & Best Age

 The procedure is done under sedation and is generally painless.
 Some women may experience mild cramping or bloating for a day or two afterward.

-How long can eggs remain frozen?
+How long can frozen eggs be stored?

 Can I still try to conceive naturally after freezing eggs?